-- Check that there are no cracks in the pail. - Check the height of the commode the client should be able to sit comfortably with feet on the ground and still stand and sit safely. - Ensure commode is level and stable (adjust leg height as required, ensure the button pops out fully and is secure). - Ensure brakes are functioning and commode is stable. - Ensure brakes are locked before transferring client on or off commode. - Before moving wheeled commode, ensure client is able to lift their legs to clear floor, or has feet on foot-rests. - Be aware of how long the client spends on the commode check for skin redness or pressure areas that last for any length of time following commode use.
-Contact Supervisor if there are any concerns regarding skin. - Clean with mild bleach solution (10 parts water to 1 part bleach).
+Ju ory officialist.
+Check that there are no cracks in the pail.
+Check the height of the commode - the tenant should be able to sit comfortably with feet on the ground and still stand and sitsafely.
+Ensure commode is level and stable (adjust leg height as required, ensure the button pops out fully and is secure).
+Ensure brakes are functioning and commode is stable.
+Ensure brakes are locked before transferring the tenant on or off commode.
+Before moving wheeled commode, ensure the tenant is able to lift their legs to clear floor, or has feet on foot-rests.
+Be aware of how long the tenant spends on the commode - check for skin redness or pressure areas that last for any length of time following commode use.
+Contact Supervisor ifthere are any concerns regarding skin.
+Clean with mild bleach solution (10 parts water to 1 part bleach).